 If you plan to spend only one week in the UAE, it’s best to focus on the best attractions.
 Leave the rest for your next visit.

 This 1-week UAE itinerary is going to focus on just Dubai and Abu Dhabi, which are the country’s two largest cities.
 Most of the best things to do in the Emirates are here so you won’t get bored.
-There is more than enough to keep you busy for ages.
+There’s more than enough to keep you busy.

 ⓘ BUDGET TIP: Save money at some of the top attractions in Dubai and the rest of the UAE with a SuperSaver Pass.
 Choose a pass of either 3, 5 or 7 attractions and get single entry to a host of experiences throughout the Emirates.
 Click here to learn more.